xgi-org/xgi/README.md

 ## License
 Released under the 3-Clause BSD license (see `license.md`)

-Copyright (C) 2021 Hypergraph Developers
+Copyright (C) 2021 XGI Developers
 Nicholas Landry <nicholas.landry@colorado.edu>
 Leo Torres <leo@leotrs.com>

-The Hypergraph library has copied or modified code from the HyperNetX and NetworkX libraries, the licenses of which can be found in our [license file](license.md)
+The XGI library has copied or modified code from the HyperNetX and NetworkX libraries, the licenses of which can be found in our [license file](license.md)

 ## Other resources
 This library may not meet your needs and if this is this case, consider checking out these other resources:
 * [HyperNetX](https://pnnl.github.io/HyperNetX): A package in Python for representing, analyzing, and visualizing hypergraphs.
 * [SimpleHypergraphs.jl](https://pszufe.github.io/SimpleHypergraphs.jl/v0.1/): A package in Julia for representing, analyzing, and generating hypergraphs.
 * [hyperG](https://cran.r-project.org/web/packages/HyperG/index.html): A package in R for storing and analyzing hypergraphs
+* [NetworkX](https://networkx.org/): A package in Python for representing, analyzing, and visualizing networks.